yesskenn/yesskenn.github.io/src/content/services/web-design-maint.md

 ---
-title: "New Build or Makeover"
+title: "New Build / Makeover"
-summary: "Starting from the bottom or refining the structure."
+summary: "Starting from the bottom or refining the structure to refresh your online presence."
 date: "Dec 05 2025"
 draft: false
 tags:
 - Services
 - Web Systems
 ---

-We can build something new to refresh your online presence.
-Or if you need a refresh for a messy, outdated, or broken website so that it works and doesn't scare users away.

-***

 ## INCLUDES